PDConSec/vsc-print/doc/manual.eng.md

 * You can print the active document, by icon or context menu.
 * You can print a selection from the active document, by icon or context menu.
-* You can print a file directly from the file explorer panel,  without opening the file first, by context menu.
+* You can print one or more filse directly from the file explorer panel, by context menu on a folder, file or multi-selection of files.
-* You can print all the files in a folder subject to exclusion lists.
+* Files can be titled with their filepath.
+The title does not appear in the document but may be used in headers by some browsers.
+	- You can choose from the following formats.
+		- No path
+		- Abbreviated (like `D:\...\containing-folder\file.ext`)
+		- Workspace relative
+* Files can have their filepath appear as a heading at the start of the document.
+	- A setting determines whether to use relative or absolute file paths.
+	- Non-workspace files always use absolute.
+	- Absolute paths are converted to tilde paths when they are inside the user's home directory.
+* A setting determines whether a file path heading appears at the start of individually printed files.
+* Exclusion lists apply to both folder and file selections.
+The purpose of these is to ignore unprintable binary files.

 Markdown documents can be rendered and styled.
 This is detailed in the Markdown section.